winglang/awesome-wing/README.md

 ## Projects

-- [meirdev/realworld-example-winglang](https://github.com/meirdev/realworld-example-winglang) - A [RealWorld](https://github.com/gothinkster/realworld) example app written in Wing.
+- [meirdev/realworld-example-winglang](https://github.com/meirdev/realworld-example-winglang) - A [RealWorld](https://github.com/gothinkster/realworld) example CRUD app featuring a frontend and backend, written in Wing.
-- [winglang/voting-app](https://github.com/winglang/voting-app) - A simple voting app written in Wing.
+- [winglang/voting-app](https://github.com/winglang/voting-app) - A simple voting app using the Wing Cloud Library and DynamoDB.
 - [winglang/workshop-bedrock](https://github.com/winglang/workshop-bedrock) - A workshop for using Amazon Bedrock generative AI with Wing.
 - [winglang/gwomp](https://github.com/winglang/gwomp) - Sends a cute little slack message with a list of assigned GitHub issues and PRs so you can be on top of thaaaaangs.